ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

 metaImage: /img/face.jpg
 alt: Three colourful yachts moored up, a grey cloudy sky, the sun breaking through, beautiful reflections in the water.
-poem: |-
+poem: |
   Weave a way through reeds and sedge come closer to the water's edge peer deep in reflections before they shift
-  Glance an otherly world of eels and fish
+  Glance at an otherly world of eels and fish

   Navigate flat marshes under vast skies
   watch a myriad of birds dip and dive
-  See a dart of electric blue
-  a kingfisher vanishing from view
+  See a dart of electric blue, glimpse a kingfisher vanishing from view

   Spy grey herons on spindly legs